ThinkbotsAreFree/sona/README.md

     age(-1)
 )
 ```
-the first vector is from a male to a female of same age.

-the second vector is from a female to an younger male.
+the first vector is from a male to a female of same age, the second vector is from a female to an younger male.